lab11/xrshark-carla-scripts/README.md

 Once you are using the right version of Python, run `python -m pip install paho-mqtt` to install the MQTT libraries.

 # Running
 - Open the ERA XRShark Unity project.
+Make sure XRScene is the open scene in the Hierarchy tab.
 - Start CARLA.
 Start the two scripts.
 (I usually do this in three separate command windows, because you have to ctrl-c the two scripts to exit.)
 - Push the play button in the XRShark project.